What is Frozen Zone in Supply Chain? (Frozen Period & Example)

 It is challenging to deal with unexpected orders and shipping delays even if you carefully plan and forecast.
 Unfortunately, dealing with this problem is not possible with a planning tool.

-• This tool helps you get a clear vision of shortages and alerts you with early warnings.
+- This tool provides a clear vision of shortages and alerts you with early warnings.

 Frozen zone examples